Cmon3/AutomateSearch/README.md

-## To run the code to Digital Ocean:
+## To run the code in Digital Ocean:

 Environment variables normally defined in a .env file, spreadsheet Id and google api credentials: